+D. Referral Process

-Referral Process Learners with Established Special Needs
+Learners with Additional Learning Needs

 - For the children who have already been identified to have any additional learning needs at the time of admission to the school, are discussed to identify the needs and arrangement required at school. - Inclusion support team decides the grade and the facilitator best suited for the child.
-This is decided in a meeting between the Head of the School, Principal, PYP coordinator, Senior School Coordinator, Special Educator and School Counsellor. - The Homeroom facilitator is then guided through the plan and her recommendations considered.
-After a joint meeting with the Head of the School, Special Educator, School Counselor, Facilitator and Parents, the parents are informed about the devised Individual Learning Plan (ILP). - Once the parents understand and approve, the various adjustments (e.g. location of the class, size, extra attendant / shadow etc.) are considered and made. - All the other subject facilitators are also made aware of the adjustments and the requirements of that student which are mainly - Supplemental activities tailored to the child's learning need - In case the student goes for therapies outside the school, complete support is given to the parents with regards to attendance and flexibility of the school hours. - The school curriculum then works in tandem with the therapy requirements and the progress achieved there.
+This is decided in a meeting between the Head of the School, Head of Cambridge/Exam Officer, Head of Junior Wing, PYP coordinator Special Educator/Counsellor. - The Homeroom facilitator is then guided through the plan and her recommendations considered.
+After a joint meeting with the Head of the School, Special Educator/Counsellor, Facilitator and Parents, the parents are informed about the devised Individual Learning Plan (ILP). - Once the parents understand and approve, the various adjustments (e.g. location of the class, size, extra attendant / shadow etc.) are considered and made. - All the other subject facilitators are also made aware of the adjustments and the requirements of that student. - Any specific challenges faced by the Homeroom Teacher are discussed with subject teachers and referred to the Inclusion Team.
+Parents are informed through the appropriate channels. - Supplemental activities tailored to the child's learning need - In case the student goes for therapies outside the school, complete support is given to the parents with regards to attendance and flexibility of the school hours. - The school curriculum then works in tandem with the therapy requirements and the progress achieved there. - The special educator/councilor observes the student as well as helps the facilitator with him/her as per the time table. - Weekly reports and updates are discussed with the PYP Coordinator, Head of the School; any changes if required in the plan are considered and incorporated.

-- The special educator/councilor observes the student as well as helps the facilitator with him/her as per the time table. - Weekly reports and updates are discussed with the PYP Coordinator, Principal and Head of the School; any changes if required in the plan are considered and incorporated. - Learners with any additional needs may benefit from specific access arrangements that take the learner's difficulty into account when assessments or learning tasks are performed. - On need Basis, the special educator/school psychologist visits thetherapy centre and discusses the challenges and progress with the student's therapist.
+• Learners with any additional needs may benefit from specific access arrangements that take the learner's difficulty into account when assessments or learning tasks are performed.